jack-skinner-552/extension_scheduler/README.md

 # Extension Scheduler Readme

-The Extension Scheduler is a Chrome browser extension that allows users to schedule the automatic enabling and disabling of selected extensions based on a specified time range and active days.
-With this extension, you can manage and control the behavior of various Chrome extensions without having to manually enable or disable them.
+The Extension Scheduler is a Chrome & Edge browser extension that allows users to schedule the automatic enabling and disabling of selected extensions based on a specified time range and active days.
+With this extension, you can manage and control the behavior of various Chrome/Edge extensions without having to manually enable or disable them.

 ## Features